Nicholson Baker: Career

+Ken Auletta wrote a thought-provoking book, and I recorded several thoughts provoked.
+It's a book review, not a bouillon cube.
+I don't “imply” or “suggest” that the author agrees with the people he quotes.
+There is indeed an absence of warmth in this chronicle of Google as “dreaded disruptor,” but it's an impartial chilliness, extending in all directions.

 In 2014, Baker spent 28 days as a substitute teacher in some Maine public schools as research for his 2016 book Substitute: Going to School With a Thousand Kids.
 Baker tried to find out "what life in the classroom is really like."
 He also wrote about the experience for The New York Times Magazine.

 Baker wrote a cover story for New York Magazine in January 2021 investigating the COVID-19 lab leak theory and expressing his belief in the theory’s plausibility.